Cry Wilderness

 Cry Wilderness is a 1987 family adventure film directed by Jay Schlossberg-Cohen.

-The film received negative reviews from critics and it was shown in a 2017 episode of the comedy television series Mystery Science Theater 3000.
+The film received negative reviews from critics and it was featured in a 2017 episode of the comedy television series Mystery Science Theater 3000.

 Plot

-Paul is a boy attending boarding school and is on a field trip with his class to the Natural History Museum.
+Paul is a boy attending boarding school on a field trip with his class to the Natural History Museum.
 Noticing that Paul has separated from the rest of the class, the headmaster, Mr. Douglas, goes looking for Paul to find him staring at a statue of Bigfoot.
-Paul tells Mr. Douglas that he met Bigfoot the last summer while vacationing with his dad Will, a park ranger, at the natural park that he works at.
-Paul tells Mr. Douglas that Bigfoot likes Coca-Cola and that he gave him a radio that he uses to listen to rock music.
+Paul tells Mr. Douglas that he met Bigfoot last summer while vacationing with his dad, Will, a park ranger, at the natural park where he works.

-Mr. Douglas tells Paul that he’s too old to believe in fairy tales and takes him back to rejoin his class.
-Meanwhile, we find out that the sheriff who presides over the park is rallying people to hunt a mysterious large animal that mauled a deer.
-This includes Will and his Indian friend Jim (played by a white guy in redface makeup that the costume designer occasionally forgets to apply).
+Meanwhile, the sheriff who presides over the park is rallying people to hunt a mysterious large animal that mauled a deer.
+This includes Will and his Native American friend Jim.

 Later that night, Paul sees a mysterious flashing purple light in the window of his dorm and looks outside to see Bigfoot standing in a cloud of purple smoke.
 Bigfoot tells Paul that his father is in danger and he needs to go help him.
-Paul shows one of his classmates an agate amulet that Bigfoot gave him and asks him to come to the park with him.
-Mr. Douglas then bursts into the room and questions Paul about what happened.
-When Paul tells him about Bigfoot, Mr. Douglas threatens to expel him from school for telling lies.

-Paul runs away and hitchhikes to the park and meets his dad, who embraces him.
-They walk through the park and meet Jim.
-They return to Will’s cabin to find a strange man eating a piece of meat and a bunch of baby raccoons that Will adopted eating all the food in the kitchen.
-The strange man introduces himself as Morgan, a big game hunter the sheriff hired to hunt the large animal.
-Paul has a nightmare about Morgan shooting Bigfoot and decides he doesn’t trust Morgan.
+After a confrontation with Mr. Douglas, Paul runs away and hitchhikes to the park, and meets his father.
+They return to Will’s cabin to find a strange man inside.
+He introduces himself as Morgan, a big game hunter, whom the sheriff has hired to hunt the large animal.